MehrdadSamadishadlou/Python_for_Beginners/nexercises.md

 # 3. Third Session

 > **IMPORTANT**
-> The purpose of the exercises that require you to determine the output of a code is to encourage you to execute the code yourself rather than relying on the Python interpreter.
+> The purpose of the exercises that require you to determine the output of a code is to encourage you to execute the code in your mind rather than relying on the Python interpreter.

 1. What will the following Python program print out?